frovedis/frovedis/doc/manual/python/dataframe/df_generic_func.md

     1       Batman          Batmobile       1940-04-25
     2       Catwoman        Bullwhip        NULL

-**NOTE: Since row 0 had 2 NaN values, so it was dropped, but other rows are not dropped.**
+**NOTE: Since 0th index had 2 missing values, so it was dropped, but other rows are not dropped.**

+**To specify the columns to look for missing values:**

 For example,

     # display frovedis dataframe